On Rank-Monotone Graph Operations and Minimal Obstruction Graphs for the Lov\'{a}sz--Schrijver SDP Hierarchy: Existence of -minimal graphs

 Notice that $G_{4,1}$ contains $24$ edges.
-By Proposition~\ref{propSkKlfacet}, the inequality $\bar{e}^{\top}x \leq 4$ is a facet of $\STAB(G)$ for every graph $G$ in $\S_2^3(K_6)$, which contains $G_{4,1}$.
+Also, notice that $G_{4,1} \in \S_2^3(K_6)$ and satisfies ($*$) from Proposition~\ref{propSkKlfacet}.
+Consequently, every graph $G \in \S_2^3(K_6)$ which is a subgraph of $G_{4,1}$ also satisfies ($*$), and so Proposition~\ref{propSkKlfacet} assures that the inequality $\bar{e}^{\top}x \leq 4$ is a facet of $\STAB(G)$.
 Thus, by Lemma~\ref{lem05subgraph}(ii) it follows that every graph in $\S_2^3(K_6)$ which is a subgraph of $G_{4,1}$ (which can have as few as $21$ edges) also has $\LS_+$-rank $4$, giving more examples of $4$-minimal graphs.
 The six non-isomorphic proper subgraphs of $G_{4,1}$ that belong to $\S_2^3(K_6)$ are listed in Figure~\ref{figG41subs}.

 Moreover, the fact that $G_{4,1}$ is $4$-minimal also provides some new examples of $3$-minimal graphs.

 \begin{corollary} Let $G_{3,2} \ce G_{4,1} \ominus 6_0$.
 Then $G_{3,2}$ is a $3$-minimal graph. \end{corollary}